Team5924/fll-resources/md/control-system/brick.md

 the brick has wifi, bluetooth, and a mini usb port. these interfaces can be used for programming and controlling the brick.

+## other brick info

+### specifications

+* **64MB** ram
+* **16MB** flash storage
+* TI Sitara AM1808 processor running at 300MHz

+### micro sd

+installing a micro sd card in the micro sd port increases the memory of the brick. the max supported is 32gb.

+### usb host port

+the usb host port is for connecting a wifi dongle for connecting to wifi. it can also be used to daisy chain up to four ev3 bricks together.

+## powering the brick

+the brick is powered with six AA batteries. a single rechargeable battery unit is also available.

 ## lego quick tips video

 <iframe width="560" height="315" src="https://www.youtube.com/embed/Vt_OyrzK_yk" frameborder="0" allowfullscreen></iframe>